pathbreak/reddit-sentiment-storm/README.md

 It's possible to test the topology in Storm's local cluster mode on a development machine.

+- System Requirements:

+	+ One of OpenJDK or Oracle's JRE7 or JRE8 should be installed

 - Download `redditsentiment-local-all.jar` to development machine.

 	```bash